What if a student has charges pending with the city/county?

-Your disciplinary record is considered confidential.
-However, information concerning your disciplinary record may be available to appropriate University officials, faculty and/or staff who have a legitimate educational interest in such information.
+Your disciplinary record is considered private.
+However, information concerning your disciplinary record may be available to appropriate University officials, faculty and/or staff who have a legitimate interest in such information.
 In addition, information regarding your disciplinary record may be released to other individuals or entities upon your written request or in accordance with state and federal law.
 Requests to disclose information about students are always handled with caution and addressed on a case-by-case basis.

 What if I do not complete an assigned sanction?